Inflect logo

 FactorRating / DataNotes

-Disaster RiskModerate (27.17) – as of September 2025Primary risks include winter weather and hurricane-related events.
+Disaster RiskModerate (27.17) – as of September 2025Primary risks are weather-related; geologic and catastrophic risks are low.

 Network & Connectivity Ecosystem

-Bare Metal: Bare metal cloud solutions are readily available from multiple providers.
-Companies like Hivelocity and phoenixNAP offer dedicated servers that give customers direct access to Virginia's powerful connectivity ecosystem.
+Bare Metal Bare metal server options are widely available from a variety of providers.
+Companies like Hivelocity and phoenixNAP offer dedicated servers for performance-intensive workloads.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates typically range from $0.06 to $0.08 per kWh as of September 2025.
-These competitive costs are a significant factor in lowering the total cost of ownership for large-scale deployments.
+Average Cost Of Power Industrial electricity rates typically range from $0.07 to $0.09/kWh, as of September 2025.
+This competitive pricing is a key driver for hyperscale operators and enterprises with large-scale compute requirements.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Northern Virginia offer low-latency connectivity to the Washington D.C. metropolitan area, serving a dense concentration of federal government agencies, systems integrators, and Fortune 500 companies.
+Proximity To Key Business Districts Data centers in Northern Virginia offer low-latency connectivity to the Washington D.C. metro area, including federal government agencies, defense contractors, and the dense Dulles Tech Corridor.

-Tax Advantage For Data Centers: Virginia offers a significant sales and use tax exemption on qualifying data center equipment.
-This incentive directly reduces the capital expenditure required for new builds and hardware refreshes, making the state financially attractive for infrastructure investment.
+Tax Advantage For Data Centers Virginia offers a significant tax advantage with its sales and use tax exemption on qualifying data center equipment and software.
+This incentive directly reduces the capital expenditure required for new builds and technology refreshes, lowering the total cost of ownership.

 Natural Disaster Risk

-Virginia has a moderate risk profile for natural disasters, with a FEMA National Risk Index score of 27.17 as of September 2025.
-The primary environmental threats are predictable and can be mitigated with standard data center engineering and operational planning.
+Virginia has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 27.17 out of 100, as of September 2025.
+The primary hazards are atmospheric and weather-related rather than catastrophic geological events.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business